Best Time to Book a Cruise: How to Get the Lowest Fares

 When Cruise Lines Run Their Best Sales

-You’ll see strong promotions during:
+You’ll see the most competitive promotions during:

 - Black Friday & Cyber Monday